psbrar2002/Calculator-Website/README.md

 Bugs to fix:
 - [x] Center the dispaly
 - [ ] Percentage button not displaying correctly
+- [ ] Add operands outside of parantheses.
+Ex: "9(2)" results in error, Expected "18"

 Prabhdeep Brar, and
 Jonathan Nguyen